cmateu/gaiaerror_py/README.rst

 **QUICK GUIDE**

-The codes take input files (ascii) containing  X Y Z VX VY VZ Mv V-I, spatial coordinates must be in kpc and velocities in km/s.
+The codes take input files (ascii) containing *galactocentric* X Y Z VX VY VZ Mv V-I, spatial coordinates must be in kpc and velocities in km/s.
 Mv and V-I are the absolute magnitude and V-I intrinsic colour.

 You can use the example input file provided to run the Gaia error simulation as::